huzaifa786313/Otago-Polytechnic/Special-Topic/Lab2-cloud.md

 ```
 tree ~/ansible-backup
 ```
-you should have an output simillar to the following
+you should have an output similar to the following

 <img src="Images/treeconfig.PNG">